USF Community Garden

-The garden is also a living laboratory for many students and professors from across campus.
-In the last few years, architecture students have designed and built a greenhouse, an information kiosk, and a solar panel system in the garden; art students have designed signs and murals for the garden; ecology students have experimented with growing native plants; and urban agriculture students built an outdoor kitchen and designed a water catchment system for the orchard.
+The garden has also, in the last few years, stood as a living laboratory for students and professors in various disciplines, not just Urban Agriculture.
+For example, along with the water catchment system Urban Agriculture students designed for the orchard, Architecture students have designed and built a greenhouse, an information kiosk, and a solar panel system in the garden; Art students have designed signs and murals for the garden; and Ecology students have experimented with growing native plants.

-All members of the USF and surrounding community are invited to join our weekly Garden Workdays on Fridays from 2-5 pm.
+All members of the USF and surrounding community are invited to join our weekly Garden Workdays on Thursdays, 11-3pm.
 Whether you are a seasoned pro or merely gardening curious, join us to learn new skills and meet new friends.
 And for your labor, you can go home with a bag full of fresh, organic produce from the garden!
-For more information, contact David Silver.
-And in the meantime, follow us on Twitter @USFGarden.